Bridging the divide: axion searches and axino phenomenology at colliders: Collider signatures

 In order to estimate the sensitivity of a search for this signature at a collider experiment, the model described above was implemented in the \SARAH framework~\cite{SARAH:2012,SARAH4:2014} and exported to a Universal Feynrules Output~\cite{UFO:2011} (UFO) format file.
-Using the resulting UFO, truth-level Monte Carlo events for processes like the one shown in Fig.\ref{fig:N1N2axino} were generated for different values of $f_{a}$, $m_{\tilde{a}}$, and $m_{\tilde{\chi}_{1}^{0}}$, using \Madgraph 2.9.16~\cite{Madgrah:2014} with the A14 tune~\cite{AtlasA14:2014} and NNPDF2.3 leading-order parton distribution function set~\cite{PartonDistributions:2012}; particle decays were handled with \Madspin~\cite{MadSpin:2012} and \Pythia~\cite{Pythia8.3:2022}.
+Using the resulting UFO, truth-level Monte Carlo events for processes like the one shown in figure~\ref{fig:N1N2axino} were generated for different values of $f_{a}$, $m_{\tilde{a}}$, and $m_{\tilde{\chi}_{1}^{0}}$, using \Madgraph 2.9.16~\cite{Madgrah:2014} with NNPDF2.3 leading-order parton distribution function set~\cite{PartonDistributions:2012}; particle decays were handled with \Madspin~\cite{MadSpin:2012} and \Pythia~\cite{Pythia8.3:2022} with the A14 tune~\cite{AtlasA14:2014}.
 To simulate detector effects and implement selection criteria, a background-free analysis was implemented using the \MadAnalysis{5} framework~\cite{MadAnalysis5:2012} which can apply cuts and detector effects to our truth-level Monte Carlo events~\cite{araz2021simplified}.
-Additionally, within the \MadAnalysis{5} framework, jets were reconstructed using \Fastjet~\cite{FastJet:2012}.
+Within the \MadAnalysis{5} framework, jets were reconstructed using \Fastjet~\cite{FastJet:2012}.
 In this case, a fast detector simulation within the \MadAnalysis{5} framework based on the ATLAS detector was chosen.
 An existing \MadAnalysis{5} implementation of a different ATLAS displaced vertex analysis, looking for oppositely-charged leptons as final states~\cite{DVN/31JVGJ_2021}, was used as a starting point for this study.